abhishek-bisht-21/Jira-Ticket-Management/README.md

 ## 🪶Features

     - Add Tickets and set colors accoring to priority.
+Use Shift Key To Add.
     - Filter Tickets on basis of priority color.
     - Edit existing Tickets.
     - Feature to Reset priority color.